Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-To construct the corpus, we used abstract keywords that concisely capture messages delivered by the paper.
+To construct the corpus, we used abstract keywords that concisely captured the messages delivered by the paper.
 To achieve the richer corpus, we also used the {\tt word2vec} \citep{mikolov2013efficient} to train against relationships between nouns from the abstract and the abstract keywords.
-Specifically, {\tt word2vec} extracted nouns from abstracts, which were embedded near to the abstract keywords, and added those selected words to the corpus.
-To train the words' network, \citet{mikolov2013distributed} suggested the negative-sampling approach, which fits the network of words by training the near words and unrelated words, and this approach was reported to be efficient in vectorizing the words' relationships. \citet{goldberg2014word2vec} expanded the negative-sampling strategy to model the words and the contexts through the joint modeling of words and contexts, which makes the problem non-convex.
+Specifically, {\tt word2vec} extracted nouns from abstracts, which were embedded near the abstract keywords, and added those selected words to the corpus.